lsst-ts/observatory-ops-docs/Daytime-Nighttime-Interactions/fault-reporting.rst

 ..
 Include one Primary Author and list of Contributors (comma separated) between the asterisks (*):
 .. |author| replace:: *Alysha Shugart*
 ..
 If there are no contributors, write "none" between the asterisks.
 Do not remove the substitution.
-.. |contributors| replace:: *Patrick Ingraham, Tiago Ribeiro*
+.. |contributors| replace:: *Patrick Ingraham, Erik Dennihy, Tiago Ribeiro*

 ..
 This is the label that can be used as for cross referencing this procedure.
 ..
 Recommended format is "Directory Name"-"Title Name"  -- Spaces should be replaced by hyphens.
-.. _Daytime-Nighttime-Interactions-fault-reporting:
 ..
 Each section should includes a label for cross referencing to a given area.
 ..
 Recommended format for all labels is "Title Name"-"Section Name" -- Spaces should be replaced by hyphens.
 ..
 To reference a label that isn't associated with an reST object such as a title or figure, you must include the link an explicit title using the syntax :ref:`link text <label-name>`.
 ..
 An error will alert you of identical labels during the build process.

+.. _Daytime-Nighttime-Interactions-fault-reporting:

 ###############
 Fault Reporting